Game Elden Ring

 If that weren't enough, it would also appear that the increase in scale isn't reserved solely for the map size, but will be applied to the density of the world and to the choices provided to us throughout this adventure.
 In an interview with Xbox Wire, Miyazaki seemed to confirm as much, as he noted that Elden Ring "is without a doubt our biggest title yet in terms of sheer volume."

 The RPG elements of Elden Ring have been talked up too, teasing that the character creation and ability to further hone your exact play style will be more detailed than anything we have seen from the Souls series in the past.
 "Compared to the Dark Souls series, I believe this title will provide even more variety in the ways for players to overcome challenges and tweak their tactics when facing enemies," Miyazaki continues, giving us but a hint of what's to come when Elden Ring launches later this year.

 2019 was a mixed year for the fantasy genre; the success of Netflix's The Witcher and the subsequent wave of new players for The Witcher 3: Wild Hunt shows that we collectively have a hankering for fantasy genre stories in a world still reeling from the divisive ending to George R.R.
 Martin's own Game of Thrones TV series.
 FromSoftware looking to redefine the Souls-like and doing so by teaming up with arguably the biggest name in the fantasy business is intoxicating and exactly the genre fix needed in 2020.

-GamesRadar+ is tracking the 20 biggest games that will define 2020.
-For more, click through to our Big in 2020 hub.
+GamesRadar+ is exploring the games that are helping to shape 2020.
+For more, click through to our Big in 2020 coverage hub.